rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 $$

 The function $L$ is called variously as the loss function, cost function, objective function or the Lagrangian.
-The claim is that if we find a list of points $(r, \theta)$ that minimizes the function $L$, then it is the same as having solved our problem of maximizing the area at a fixed perimeter $C$.
+The claim is that if we find a list of points $(r, \theta)$ that minimizes the function $L$ _without constraints_, then it is the same as having solved our problem of maximizing the area _with_ the perimeter constraint.

 Lets convince ourselves why.
 The function $L$ will be minimized when $-A$ is minimized (i.e. $A$ is maximized) _and_ the difference between computed perimeters and $C$ is $0$.
 A list $r$ of radius values that maximizes $A$ and minimizes deviation between $A$ and $C$ is exactly what we're after.
 So if we get such a list, then it means we've solved the problem.

-Once we understand this, the coding part is straightforward:

 ```python
 def loss(r, theta, C, lambda1):